matthias-reis/aithir.de/_content/storylines/the-bond.md

 too much of a surprise, right?
 I mean look at us.
 Martin, No'o your physiology is so similar."

-"But how", asked No'o with only half of a sentence while his brain clearly needed time to process.
+"But how?", asked No'o in only half of a sentence while his brain clearly needed time to process.

 "As I said, more details will follow.
 But we are pretty sure that the split is around 100.00 to 200.000 years old."